neallithic64/NodeJS_Workshop_WebApp_2020/2-server/SERVER.md

 ```
 node app
 ```
-and the app will be running.
-To see the web app just go to your browser and go to the link that the app has printed.
+And the app will be running.
+To view the web app just go to your browser and go to the link that the app has printed.